 Information We Collect through Your Use of our Online Services

 Important Information about Mobile Platform Permissions

 Information We Collect from Other Sources

-We may also receive information from other sources and combine it with information we collect from you.
-For example, we may obtain information about you from any insurers that issue you a policy or from commercially available sources such as data aggregators and public databases.
+We may also receive information from other sources and combine it with information we collect through from you.
+For example, we may get information from other companies or third parties, such as when you sync a third party account or service with our online services, or when we may use service providers to supplement the Personal Information you give us (e.g., validate your mailing address) to help us maintain the accuracy of your data, and provide you with better service.
+We may also obtain information about you from commercially available sources such as data aggregators and public databases.
 This information may include your name, demographic information, interests and publicly-observed data (such as from social media and shopping behavior), credit information, and information about your business.

 Use of Information

 In addition to the purposes identified above, any information we collect may also be used for analytics purposes (e.g., evaluating website usage patterns and advertisement interactions) so that we can gauge the effectiveness of our programs and advertisements, and improve the usefulness of information presented to visitors.

 - Partners – We may also provide information we collected about you to companies or third parties (such as payroll or HR companies) that referred you to us.
 The reason we share your information is for everyday business purposes, including : processing your transactions, maintaining your accounts, and facilitating services, such as billing that you requested through our online services.